-Dietary Guidelines for Americans: Evidence-based food and beverage recommendations for Americans ages 2 years and older, published every five years by the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Agriculture (USDA). https://health.gov/dietaryguidelines/
+Dietary Guidelines for Americans: Evidence-based food and beverage recommendations for Americans ages 2 years and older, published every five years by the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Agriculture (USDA). http://health.gov/dietaryguidelines/

-Exercise-related injuries: Includes both acute and chronic conditions such a sprains, strains, fractures, tendonitis, and wounds (e.g., lacerations, abrasions).
+Exercise-related injuries: Includes both acute and chronic conditions such as sprains, strains, fractures, tendonitis, and wounds (e.g., lacerations, abrasions).

-Exercise technique: The manner in which an exercise is performed.
+Exercise technique: The way an exercise is performed.
 Includes considerations such as posture, joint alignment, range of motion, base of support, tempo, and breathing.